Old Fashioned Candied Sweet Potatoes with Marshmallows

 How to make Candied Sweet Potatoes with Marshmallows

-- Start by pre-cooking fresh sweet potatoes you find in the fresh veggie section of your store.
-You can buy sweet potatoes peeled and cooked in a can in your local store.
-My husband and my mom use to make their candied sweet potatoes using BRUCES YAMS.
+- Start by pre-cooking fresh sweet potatoes.
+You will cook them in boiling water boil until they are fork-tender but a little on the firm side.
+This is about 10 to 15 min. max.
+(My husband and my mom used to make their sweet potato casserole with candied sweet potatoes using BRUCES YAMS.
 They used these caned potatoes for all the years I was growing up.
 They work and are convenient and I believe they were used during the depression years.
 But I would not recommend using them.
-The flavors and texture, not to mention the nutrition, are so much better if you start with the real thing.
+The flavors and texture, not to mention the nutrition, are so much better if you start with the real thing.)

 - Start by washing and peeling the sweet potatoes.
-Cut them into about one-inch chunks as you do not want the potatoes too small and turn into mush when they are cooked.
+Cut them into about one-inch chunks or thick slices as you do not want the potatoes to be too small and turn into mush when they are cooked.

 - In a large pot of cold water add the cut-up potatoes.
-Turn the heat on the stovetop to medium and set a timer for 9 minutes.
+Cook on medium heat on the stovetop and set a timer for 9 minutes.
 When done, drain off the water.
 We are just starting the cooking process not cooking them all the way through.

-- While the potatoes are cooking, in a smaller pot mix together 1/2 stick of butter (4 tablespoons), 1/3 cup packed brown sugar, 1 teaspoon of cinnamon, and 1/4 cup of maple syrup.
+- While the potatoes are cooking, in a smaller pot mix together 1/2 stick of butter (4 tablespoons of melted butter), 1/3 cup packed brown sugar, 1 teaspoon of ground cinnamon, and 1/4 cup of maple syrup.
 Heat on low until all the ingredients are dissolved and heated through, about 5 minutes.

 - Spray a large casserole dish with spray oil for easy cleanup.

-- After the potatoes are cooked and drained layer them in the casserole dish.
+- After the potatoes are cooked and drained place them in the casserole dish in a single layer.

-- After 20 minutes, top the casserole with marshmallows and return to the oven for about 10 minutes.
-Do not leave the oven but watch that the marshmallows do not burn.
+- Do not leave the oven but watch that the marshmallows do not burn.
 When the marshmallow top is golden brown remove the casserole from the oven.

 Candied Sweet Potatoes with Marshmallows